Latest Posts

 I love with my eyes

 I love with my eyes.
 I love what I can touch and smell; it must be a hangover from foraging times.
 To me, people leave no ghosts, no trail of crumbs, no lingering scent.
 I love with my heart too, but I need my eyes to feel it.
-I love with my eyes because I Continue reading
+I love with my eyes because I can’t feel in memory.
+I am always looking the wrong way.
+But someone sneaking into view can bring back laughter in the kitchen, laying on a sun-scorched green, arms pushing through a borrowed top.
+My eyes shine because a light has been switched on.
+I… Continue reading

 -